turingschool/curriculum/source/internal_testing/factories.markdown

 ## Exercises

+{% include custom/sample_project.html %}

-1. Follow the examples in the tutorial to create a fabricator of `Article` and test it from the console.
+1. Follow the examples in the tutorial to create a fabricator for `Article` and test it from the console.
 2. Write a fabricator for `Comment` that just generates the `Comment` object.
 Use appropriate generators from `Faker`
 3. Use inheritance to extend that pattern to create a `Comment` with a parent `Article`
 4. From your console, use the override style to create a comment with the body `"Hello, World!"`